SueMottet/School_District_Analysis/README.md

 ## Replacing one school's ninth grade reading and math scores

-Before perform the replacement of the ninth grade reading and math scores they were populate with numbers like all the rest of the schools testing score.
+Before performing the replacement of the ninth grade reading and math scores the school data was populated with numbers like all the rest of the schools testing scores.

+A sampling of the Thomas ninth grade data before the data replacement work is performed is shown here:
 ![pre NaN District Replacement image](/Resources/pre_NAN_replacement.png)

 ![after NaN District Replacement image](/Resources/after_NAN_replacement.png)